 Previously, Mr. Csulak served as the CISO and Senior Official for Privacy for the Centers for Medicare and Medicaid Services (CMS).
-In this position, he established and led the CMS Cybersecurity Integration Center for over 230 systems covering a $2.6B IT program.
+In this position, he established and led the CMS Cybersecurity Integration Center for a $2.6B IT program.

 Established under the Cybersecurity Act of 2015, he co-chaired the Health Care Industry Cybersecurity Task Force to analyze the challenges the health care sector faces when securing and protecting itself against cybersecurity incidents.
 The Task Force issued the “Report on Improving Cybersecurity in the Health Care Industry” in June 2017.

 Prior to CMS, Mr. Csulak was the Deputy CISO for the Department of Homeland Security (DHS) where he developed the DHS Information Security Performance Plan and Scorecard in support of the Federal Information Security Management Act (FISMA).
 While at DHS, he was a founding member of the Federal Risk and Authorization Management Program (FedRAMP) for cloud computing adoption and security authorization within the federal government.

 Mr. Csulak received an M.S. in Software Development Management and a B.S. in Electrical Engineering.
 He is a certified Project Management Professional (PMP) and Certified Information Systems Security Professional (CISSP).
 Mr. Csulak is a two time Federal 100 Award Winner by Federal Computer Week.